reasonablep/peters-portfolio-page/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

 ## Description
 This project is a portfolio highlighting my qualifications and my work as a developer during 2023 UC Berkeley Extension / edX Full Stack Web Development bootcamp.
+It highlights the things I learned during my experience in the bootcamp, especially the differing technologies that were taught.

 ## Table of Contents